 THE SOUL PROVIDERS:

 The band was originally known as The Soul What Band and concentrated on recreating the great 60s soul hits, mainly playing numbers from the Stax and Atlantic labels.
 When Les, the trombone player, left he was replaced by Phil on baritone sax and it was time for a change of name and the band was reincarnated as The Soul Providers.
 A male vocalist was a top priority and Dave fitted the bill.
 The repertoire started to expand into the Motown label.
 When Tracy left she was replaced by Mitz and some Amy Winehouse numbers were added to the set.
 When Mitz left and Sass joined, the band took on a more funky edge.
 Band leader, founder member and bass player Tom left and was replaced by Bob, then Sass moved on to a solo career and Tracy returned to reunite the "dream team” of her and Dave on vocals.
-After many years of great service to the band, trumpeter Geoff has decided to call it a day and has been replaced by Alex.
+After many years of great service to the band, trumpeter Geoff decided to call it a day and was initially replaced by Alex who has now given way to John.
+Founder member Jack on guitar has now moved out of the West Midlands and we welcome Neil in his place.

 The band is led by Jo and provides entertaining sets with classic soul numbers interspersed with other well known hits by made famous by Tom Jones, Nancy Sinatra, Tina Turner and even Roger Miller!